U.S. Clinical Trial

 What is the trial cell therapy?

 SBT777101 is a cell therapy, meaning it is made from the patient’s own immune cells called regulatory T cells.
-Blood cells are collected from the patient with RA and then modified to have a special protein on their surface that targets a specific marker related to autoimmune diseases such as RA.
-After expanding and stimulating these modified cells, they are given back to the patient.
+Blood cells are collected from the patient with RA and then modified to have a special protein on their surface that targets a specific marker related to inflammation.
+After these modified cells are expanded and stimulated, they are given back to the patient.
 Strict procedures are in place to ensure the product's identity and safety at every step, from cell collection to administration.

 What is an “investigational therapy"?

-Investigational means the trial cell therapy is not approved by regulatory authorities like the US Food and Drug Administration (FDA), and it can only be used in clinical research trials like SBT777101-01.
+Investigational means the trial cell therapy is not approved by regulatory authorities like the US Food and Drug Administration (FDA), and it can only be used in clinical research trials like SBT777101-01 (Regulate-RA).
 Learn more about investigational therapies by clicking here.

 Rheumatoid Arthritis (RA)